igrek51/android-songbook/docs/pages/quick-guide.md

 ![](./assets/screenshots-mobile-en/04.png){ width="30%" }

 ## Social Contributing
-Songbook allows you to publish your custom songs and share it along all the other users.
+Songbook allows you to publish your custom songs and share it along the other people.
 You can also suggest improving some chords or lyrics, if you have noticed some bugs.